adiachenko/skeleton-laravel/README.md

 # Laravel Package Skeleton

-A production-ready starting point for building Laravel packages with modern defaults:
+A starting point for building Laravel packages with modern defaults:

 - PHP `8.4` and `8.5`
 - Laravel `11` and `12`